ionutbalosin/java-application-security-practices/04-PRACTICE-Topmost-Common-Attacks.md

 - `Reflected XSS`: This type involves malicious scripts that are immediately executed in a user's browser when they click a crafted link or submit a form.
 It typically targets the same user and is not stored on the server.
 - `Stored XSS`: The malicious scripts are stored on the server (e.g., in a database) and executed whenever the affected content is accessed by any user, allowing the attacker to target multiple victims over time.

-**Cross-Site Request Forgery (CSRF)** is a security vulnerability that tricks users into unknowingly submitting unauthorized requests to a web application in which they are authenticated, potentially allowing attackers to perform actions on behalf of the user without their consent.
+**Cross-Site Request Forgery (CSRF)** is a security vulnerability that tricks users into unconsciously submitting unauthorized requests to a web application in which they are authenticated, potentially allowing attackers to perform actions on behalf of the user without their consent.

 **XSS** vs **CSRF**:
-- **XSS** involves injecting malicious scripts into web pages that are executed in the user's browser, while **CSRF** involves tricking the user into submitting unauthorized requests (often using an image, link, or email received from the attacker) to a server while the user is authenticated.
+- **XSS** involves injecting malicious scripts into web pages that are executed in the user's browser, while **CSRF** involves tricking the user into submitting unauthorized requests (often through an external image, link, or email received from the attacker) to a server while the user is authenticated.
-- **XSS** targets the client (the user's browser) by executing scripts directly in it, while **CSRF** targets the server by sending forged requests that the server processes as legitimate actions from the authenticated user.
+- **XSS** targets the client (the user's browser) by executing scripts directly in it, while **CSRF** targets the server by sending forged requests that the server processes as legitimate actions while the user remains authenticated.

 [OWASP WebGoat](https://owasp.org/www-project-webgoat) is a deliberately insecure application that contains lessons for almost all [OWASP Top 10](https://owasp.org/www-project-top-ten/) vulnerabilities (including **XSS**, **CSRF**, etc.).
 It allows developers to test vulnerabilities commonly found in Java-based applications that use popular open-source components.